learn-co-students/dsc-floats-ints-booleans-seattle-ds-080519/README.md

 ## Data Types as a Choice

 > "Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships." - Torvald
+Good programmers worry about data structures and their relationships." - Linus Torvalds

 For now, it's interesting to think of how methods allow us to change between datatypes and to think of when we may want our data to be in one datatype versus another.
 We started this lesson by saying that 34 is a number.
 But what if it's not?